The SoftSelect ERP Selection Process Details

 4. Enterprise Software Strategy – Where ERP fits:

-• Establish the Enterprise Software Strategy diagram which models all major applications and any minor applications which have some level of interaction with ERP related business processes or metrics.
+• Establish the Enterprise Business Application Strategy Diagram: This diagram maps all major applications and any minor applications that interact with ERP-related business processes or metrics.

-• Establish the ERP boundary within the Enterprise Software Strategy diagram from (1) information gained during business process interviews and (2) EAI-SoftSelect’s deep understanding of the appropriate functional ERP footprint for a company of the size and type as the company buying ERP.
-The diagram includes reasons why various boundary business processes are contemplated to be fully or partially in or out of the estimated ERP scope.
+• Define the ERP Boundary within the Strategy Diagram: Using insights from business process interviews and EAI-SoftSelect’s expertise in ERP functionality tailored to company size and type, we define the ERP boundary.
+The diagram also includes rationale for why certain boundary business processes are fully or partially included or excluded from the ERP scope.

 5. ERP software Long-list development and discussion: